OIT Software Asset Management

 What is Eracent?

-Eracent IT Management Center (ITMC) is a Software Asset Management tool that collects the hardware configuration and software inventory from computer devices to support life cycle management, software compliance, deliver data to IT, other business initiatives, and financial management programs, and support informed decisions about sourcing and funding.
+Eracent IT Management Center (ITMC) is a Software Asset Management tool that collects the hardware configuration and software inventory from computer devices to support life cycle management and software compliance.
+The data will support business initiatives, financial management programs, and informed decisions about sourcing and funding.

 Why is OIT deploying Eracent?